 - Once it had rendered a few tablespoons of fat, increase the heat to medium and cook until the bacon is crisp and golden brown.

-- Pour off all but 1 tablespoon of the bacon fat, leaving the bacon in the pot.
+Pour off all but 1 to 2 tablespoons of the bacon fat, leaving the bacon in the pot.

-- Add the butter, onion, bell pepper, thyme, and cumin and saute, stirring occasionally for about 8 minutes - onions and pepper should be soft.
+Add the butter, onion, bell pepper, thyme, and cumin and sauté, stirring occasionally for about 8 minutes - until onions and peppers are soft.

-- Add the corn kernels, potatoes, and stock, turn up the heat, cover, and boil, for about 10 minutes.
+Add the corn kernels, potatoes, and stock.
+Turn up the heat, cover, and boil, for 10 minutes.

-- Use the back of your spoon to smash a bit of the corn and potatoes against the side of the pot.
+Carefully remove the lid, and then use the back of your spoon to smash some of the corn kernels and potatoes against the side of the pot.